marcoceppi/docs-tng/docs/index.md

 ## Simple DSL

 Use Custodian to build complex workflows or simple queries, millions of policies can be constructed using our easy to read DSL.
-Resources a